Environmental Compliance & Hazardous Materials

 California's Stricter Standard

 Under current California law, contractors cannot test paint themselves to determine whether it contains lead.
-Only a State Certified Lead Inspector/Risk Assessor can perform lead paint testing.
+Only a State Certified Lead Inspector/Risk Assessor can perform paid lead paint testing.
 In California, the practical default for RRP-covered work is to assume that all painted surfaces in pre-1978 homes contain lead and to follow lead-safe work practices accordingly.
-The LA standard for lead-positive results is 0.7 mg/cm2 by XRF, which is stricter than the federal standard of 1.0 mg/cm2.

-The cost of a lead paint inspection by a certified inspector typically runs $300-$600 for a single-family home, depending on size and the number of components tested.
+The cost of a lead paint inspection by a certified inspector typically runs $300 to $600 for a single-family home, depending on size and the number of components tested.
 Testing is done using either XRF (X-ray fluorescence) analyzers, which provide instant field results, or by collecting paint chip samples for laboratory analysis.

 Cost impact on renovation projects

 For major renovations on pre-1978 homes, RRP compliance adds cost in two ways: the direct cost of lead-safe work practices (containment, HEPA equipment, specialized cleanup, and waste disposal) and the indirect cost of slower work due to containment setup and cleanup requirements.
-On a typical kitchen or bathroom renovation in an older LA home, RRP compliance might add $2,000-$5,000 to the project cost.
-On a whole-house renovation that involves extensive paint disturbance, the cumulative cost of lead-safe practices can reach $10,000-$25,000.
+On a typical kitchen or bathroom renovation in an older LA home, RRP compliance might add $2,000 to $5,000 to the project cost.
+On a whole-house renovation that involves extensive paint disturbance, the cumulative cost of lead-safe practices can reach $10,000 to $25,000.

 EPA enforcement activity

 EPA enforcement of the RRP Rule has intensified significantly in recent years.
 In late 2025, Lowe's Home Centers agreed to pay a $12.5 million penalty for widespread RRP violations by contractors it hired for renovation work in customer homes across the country, including work in southern and central California.
-Individual contractors have faced penalties ranging from several thousand dollars to over $37,000 per violation.
+Individual contractors have faced penalties ranging from several thousand dollars to tens of thousands of dollars per violation under the rule's inflation-adjusted penalty schedule.
 EPA conducts compliance monitoring inspections and responds to tips from the public, and general contractors are responsible for ensuring that subcontractors they hire are also certified and following lead-safe practices.

 Contractor Vetting: Verify that your contractor is an EPA-certified firm, ask to see their certification, and confirm that a Certified Renovator will be assigned to your project.
 RRP certification is straightforward for any qualified contractor, and confirming it upfront is a standard part of the vetting process for pre-1978 renovation work.